lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------

-The first handler is declared with directive *haskell_async_content*, the handler that accepts request body chunks is declared with *haskell_async_content_on_request_body*.
+The first handler is declared with directive *haskell_async_content*, the handler that accepts request body chunks is declared with directive *haskell_async_content_on_request_body*.

 It's easy to emulate effects in a synchronous content handler by combining the